ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 SSC implements a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.
 As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator is observing our deployment monorepos.

-Follow the "Create New Deployment Repo" section in [Repositories.md](./Repositories.md) to create one of the two `tier1` repos:
+Follow the "Create New Deployment Monorepo" section in [Repositories.md](./Repositories.md) to create one of the two `tier1` monorepos:

 - `gcp-experimentation-tier1`: if building an experimentation landing-zone.
 - `gcp-env-tier1`: if building a dev, preprod or prod landing-zone.